Epilepsy

 Take your medicine

-If you've been prescribed an ASM, make sure you take it every day as advised by your doctor.
+If you've been prescribed an AED, make sure you take it every day as advised by your doctor.

 Tell your doctor if your medicine is causing unpleasant side effects.
-Don't skip doses or stop taking it without getting medical advice, as this could cause you to have a seizure.
+Do not skip doses or stop taking it without getting medical advice, as this could cause you to have a seizure.

-You might need to try several ASMs to find one that works for you and does not cause troublesome side effects.
+You might need to try several AEDs to find one that works for you and does not cause troublesome side effects.

 You may eventually be able to stop taking your medicine once your seizures have been under control for some time, but this should be done gradually under medical supervision.